Brayconn/AllSeeingEye/Manual.md

 The lower panel lets you select what entity you would like to place.
 It will change to reflect the type of the first selected NPC.
 You can also type while the lower panel is selected to quickly select an entity.

+## Entity List Tab
+It's a list of every entity on your map!

+You can select entities by clicking and dragging, or by Ctrl+Clicking, and you can move them around by clicking and dragging on selected entities.

 # The .config file